loveduet/loveduet/README.md

 HIHIHII!!! we r a sys.. whoev main front -> using their pony OK..
 OK!

+PREF DONT TREAT US LIKE OUR SOURCE PLS

 I DONT MIND INTERACTIONS whisper tho..ok? ok..